CS2 Trade Reversal Guide: How to Undo Steam Trades with Trade Protection?

 In these cases, the only way to resolve an issue is by contacting Steam Support, but they usually do not reverse completed trades.

-Full Item Recovery – What Gets Returned When You Reverse a Trade?
+Full Item Recovery – What Gets Returned When You Reverse Trades?

-When you activate CS2 trade reversal, all items from the selected trade return to their original owners exactly as they were.
-This includes skins, stickers, and other cosmetic items, provided they are still under the 7-day protection.
+When you activate CS2 trade reversal, items from all the trades return to their original owners exactly as they were.
+This includes skins, stickers, and other cosmetic items, provided they are still under the protection.
 Steam processes the reversal instantly, meaning you don’t need to contact support or wait for approval.
-However, the feature does not affect other trades outside the selected transaction, so only items from that specific trade will be restored.

 30-Day Trade Cooldown Explained After a Reversal

-Why You Can Only Reverse One Trade at a Time?
+Why You Can Assign Only One Trade Reversal at a Time?

 Steam limits users to one active trade reversal at a time to avoid chain reversals that could destabilize the market.
 You must first complete the current reversal process and wait for the cooldown to end before initiating another one.
 This rule ensures that players use the feature responsibly and only in cases of real mistakes or scams.